 There are some cities as the candidate to win the lowest temperature category.
 However, Sakha Republic has a city with constant low temperatures with four to five hours of sunlight per day in January.
 It’s the capital city, Yakutsk, located on the Lena River, was first built as a wooden fort.

-Those edifices are built above permafrost with steady and frozen soil that never seems to melt.
+Those buildings are built above permafrost with steady and frozen soil that never seems to melt.
 Buildings usually produce heat from electric devices and the heating system.
 However, it’s not enough to melt the ice, and the inhabitants have to be aware of the cold.

 The Heating System in Yakutsk